rks101/jee/README.md

 [Joint Seat Allocation Authority (JoSAA)](https://josaa.nic.in/) was set up in 2015 by the Ministry of Education (erstwhile Ministry of Human Resources Development (MHRD)) to manage and regulate the joint seat allocation for admissions to more than 110 institutes.
 JoSAA includes 23 IITs, 31 NITs, IIEST Shibpur, 26 IIITs and 35+ Other-Government Funded Technical Institutes (Other-GFTIs).
 Institutes other than IITs are also referred as NIT+ system esp in JoSAA counselling.

-Admissions to all the academic programs offered by these institutes are made through this single platform in a month long exhaustive JoSAA counselling spread across six rounds for IITs and one or more other rounds for NIT+ system (NITs/IIITs/Other-GFTIs).
+Admissions to the engineering undergraduate programs offered by these institutes are made through this single platform in a month long exhaustive JoSAA counselling spread across six rounds for IITs and one or more other rounds for NIT+ system (NITs/IIITs/Other-GFTIs).

 **Associated Bodies**